Thursday, September 4, 2025

 Richard Lehan

 Richard Lehan is a fiction writer living in Massachusetts.
 Most recently, his one-act play "Conflagration" appeared in the Autumn 2024 edition of Rushing Thru the Dark magazine.
-Previously, his short story "Ambulatory" appeared in the Spring 2024 edition of Coneflower Cafe magazine; another story of his "Ambulatory" appeared in Story Sanctum in December 2023 and was included in their year-end anthology Tales from the Vault.
+Previously, his short story "Ambulatory" appeared in the Spring 2024 edition of Coneflower Cafe magazine.
+Another story of his, "Ambulatory," was published in Story Sanctum in December 2023 and included in their year-end anthology, Tales from the Vault.
 His flash fiction "State Forest" also appeared in the 2024 edition of Stolen Shoes Literary & Art Magazine.

 Robbie Cheadle

 Award-winning, bestselling author Robbie Cheadle has published thirteen children’s books and three poetry books.
 Her work has also appeared in poetry and short story anthologies.
-Robbie also has two novels published under the name of Roberta Eaton Cheadle and has horror, paranormal, and fantasy short stories featured in several anthologies under this name.
-The ten Sir Chocolate children’s picture books, co-authored by Robbie and Michael Cheadle, are written in sweet, short rhymes which are easy for young children to follow and are illustrated with pictures of delicious cakes and cake decorations.
+Robbie also has two novels published under the name Roberta Eaton Cheadle, and horror, paranormal, and fantasy short stories featured in several anthologies under this name.
+The ten Sir Chocolate children’s picture books, co-authored by Robbie and Michael Cheadle, are written in sweet, short rhymes that are easy for young children to follow, and illustrated with pictures of delicious cakes and cake decorations.
 Each book also includes simple recipes or biscuit art directions, which children can make under adult supervision.
 Robbie’s blog includes recipes, fondant and cake artwork, poetry, and book reviews. https://robbiesinspiration.wordpress.com/.
 Robbie Cheadle’s books are available here: https://www.amazon.com/stores/Robbie-Cheadle/author/

 Robert Okaji